 Neighborhood Pop-up Grocery Project

-The majority of the pop-up groceries are offering mixed produce boxes sourced from the food hub The Common Market – Texas.
+The majority of the pop-up groceries offered mixed produce boxes sourced from the food hub The Common Market – Texas.

 Several pop-up groceries also had a more expanded offering- selling produce as well as meat, local eggs by the dozen, and pantry goods.

 In September 2020, this pilot concluded.
 In wrapping up this project, we communicated closely with the City of Austin’s Healthy Corner Store Program, which is planning to continue this work with several of the Neighborhood Pop-Up Grocery Project’s partners.